Azure/azure-docs-sdk-java/docs-ref-services/latest/spring-cloud-feature-management-readme.md

 ---
 # Spring Cloud for Azure feature management client library for Java

-## Key concepts of the Azure feature management
+## Key concepts of the Azure feature management client library for java

 ### Feature Management